beautifwhale/NGProject/udp/udp_server/README.md

 - libhangman  https://github.com/damorton/libhangman.git
 - libsocket   https://github.com/damorton/libsocket.git

-Libraries used in the project are built and installing using cmake.
+Libraries used in the project are built and installed using cmake.